tris203/precognition.nvim/README.md

 Contributions are what makes the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

 If you have a suggestion to improve the plugin, please open an issue first, fork the repo, and create a pull request.

+If you have found a bug please open an issue, and submit a pull request with a failing test if possible.

 More details on how to contribute can be found in CONTRIBUTING.md.

-You can also simply open an issue with the tag "enhancement".

-If you have found a bug please open an issue, or submit a PR with a failing test.
+Please read this prior to creating a pull request.

 Don't forget to give the project a star!
 Thanks again!